dhugh100/Dedupe-Entries/README.md

     - Options.
 Chose which result types to include.
 The choices are saved in ~/.config/.ddup.cfg
     - About.
 Program information.

-## Contributing
-If you would like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.

 ## License
 This project is licensed under the GPL 3.0  license - see the LICENSE file for details.

 # Dedupe Entries